harehimself/zipdocs/README.md

 </p>

 <p align="center">
-   BlitzDocs is a document search and analysis platform that allows users to effortlessly comb through thousands of PDFs with blistering speed.
-Leveraging cutting-edge technology, BlitzDocs delivers near-zero latency search results, enabling users to quickly find and analyze relevant information buried within massive document repositories.
-Whether you're a researcher, legal professional, or business executive, BlitzDocs empowers you to unlock insights and make informed decisions faster than ever before.
+   ZipDocs is a document search and analysis platform that allows users to effortlessly comb through thousands of PDFs with blistering speed.
+Leveraging cutting-edge technology, ZipDocs delivers near-zero latency search results, enabling users to quickly find and analyze relevant information buried within massive document repositories.
+Whether you're a researcher, legal professional, or business executive, ZipDocs empowers you to unlock insights and make informed decisions faster than ever before.
 </p>
 <br>